 This Kate Spade Handbag Is Under $100 at Amazon's Black Friday Sale

+This Kate Spade Handbag Is Under $100 at Amazon's Early Black Friday Sale

 Want a Kate Spade bag that's on sale for 40% off?
-At the Amazon’s Early Black Friday, the Jackson Top Zip Pebble Leather Shoulder Crossbody bag is under $100 and currently priced at $96.99 (regularly $249).
+It's your lucky day.
+At the Amazon’s Early Black Friday, the Jackson Top Zip Pebble Leather Shoulder Crossbody bag is under $100 and currently priced at $94.78 (regularly $249).

 The leather crossbody bag is the epitome of a timeless handbag.
 The medium size satchel features a pebble leather facade, an adjustable crossbody strap and exterior and interior pockets.
 The elegant shape is truly versatile and pairs well with a variety of looks.
 This style is a great spacious daytime bag or nighttime bag to carry all your essentials for work, running errands and traveling.

-In addition to the satchel, you can shop the Kate Spade Scallop 2 Touchscreen Smartwatch on discount at Amazon.
+In addition to the satchel, you can shop the Kate Spade Scallop 2 Touchscreen Smartwatch on discount at the Amazon Black Friday sale.
 The official Kate Spade website is also offering deals of their own.

 With the Christmas holiday just a month away, early bird shoppers can stock up on budget-friendly items from Amazon’s Early Black Friday event, Lululemon, Macy's, Sephora, Nordstrom, Etsy, Walmart, Shopbop, Target, Wayfair, Ulta Beauty and other major retailers, before the Black Friday and Cyber Monday sales begin.

-We're expecting to see even more major deals, markdowns and discounts roll out across fashion and other categories including electronics, travel gear, designer handbags, designer dresses, luggage, sandals, sneakers, swimwear, men's clothing, shoes, diamonds, deals under $50, designer sunglasses, activewear, designer backpacks, loungewear, tie dye and jewelry.
+We're expecting to see even more major deals, markdowns and discounts roll out across fashion and other categories at the Amazon Black Friday sale including electronics, travel gear, designer handbags, designer dresses, luggage, sandals, sneakers, swimwear, men's clothing, shoes, diamonds, deals under $50, designer sunglasses, activewear, designer backpacks, loungewear, tie dye and jewelry.

 RELATED CONTENT: